dvrzan/dvrzan.github.io/Content/posts/2023/03/in-app-safari-view.md

 )
 ```

-Make sure to add the `@State private var showSafari = false` at the beginning of your view to pass in the state to the child view to present the popover.
+Add the `@State private var showSafari = false` at the beginning of your view to pass in the state to the child view to present the popover.
+Give the link an appropriate title and a url.

 When you tap the link, you'll see the website inside your app.